 A Board of Directors governs the BTC and volunteers from 9 Bruce Trail Clubs are responsible for maintaining, stewarding and promoting the Trail.

-The BTC is supported by over 8,500 members.
+The BTC is supported by roughly 9,000 members.
 Membership support ensures that the BTC can continue to provide safe, environmentally responsible, public access to the Niagara Escarpment for future generations.

 * Charitable Registration # 11921 7578 RR0001